 - Subscriber: The person who is responsible for your medical insurance policy.
 Also referred to as the policy holder.

-Nemours billing is centralized, which means you only have to make one call for all of your billing and payment questions, no matter where your child received care — at a Nemours hospital, specialty clinic, or primary care site — anywhere in the U.S.
+Nemours billing is centralized, which means you only have to make one call for all of your billing and payment questions, no matter where your child received care — at a Nemours hospital, specialty or primary care site — anywhere in the United States.

 Contact Nemours Customer Service